Chapter 4: Team Culture

 Key Principles for Distributed Teams

-2. Record sync meetings: So others can watch
+2. Record sync meetings.
+So others can watch

-3. Document decisions: Don't leave anyone out
+3. Document decisions.
+Do not leave anyone out

-4. Over-communicate: Written summaries, clear updates
+4. Over-communicate.
+Written summaries, clear updates

-5. Build in async time: Not everything needs to be synchronous
+5. Build in async time.
+Not everything needs to be synchronous

 Team Sizes and Sub-Teams